Abdullah Mohd Salleh

-Tun Abdullah bin Mohd Salleh (24 June 1926 – 22 June 2006) was the 5th Chief Secretary to the Government of Malaysia, serving as Chief Secretary from 1 October 1976 to 31 December 1978.
+Abdullah bin Mohd Salleh (24 June 1926 – 22 June 2006) was the 5th Chief Secretary to the Government of Malaysia, serving as Chief Secretary from 1 October 1976 to 31 December 1978.
 He was appointed chairman and chief executive of Petronas from 1 January 1979 and retired as the president and chief executive in early 1988.

 Biography

 Tun Abdullah was born in Kampong Batu, Padang Sebang, Malacca on 24 June 1926.
 The son of a Malay school headmaster, though his education had been disrupted by World War II, after the war he entered Malacca High School.
 He did his sixth form in Malay College Kuala Kangsar (MCKK).
 He went on to graduate with a Bachelor of Arts with Honours in Geography from the University of Malaya, Singapore.

 While in university, he was one of the only non-Johorian to have received a scholarship from the state of Johore.
 Following graduation, serving the requirements of the Johor scholarship, he went on to become an Assistant District Officer in Muar in the 1955.
 He was later given release by the Johore State government and later went on to serve as Assistant State Secretary in ipoh Perak.